-The second in our Protect your Privacy series, guides to help you protect your privacy and personal data, we look at how you can stop Instagram from taking your personal photos and data.
+The second in our Protect your Privacy series, guides to help you protect your privacy and personal data, we look at how you can stop Instagram from scraping your personal photos and data.

 *This guide is for iPhones and iPads, we’ll be doing similar posts for Android devices very soon.